lifedox/granular-configuration-language/README.md

       app:
         log_to: !Sub file://var/log/${$.app.log_as}.log
       ```
-- You are writing a [`pytest`](https://docs.pytest.org/en/stable/) plugin that create test data using named fixtures configured by the user.
+- You are writing a [`pytest`](https://docs.pytest.org/en/stable/) plugin that creates test data using named fixtures configured by the user.
   - Conceptual Examples:
     - Library Code:
       ```python